 Hue Shore Excursions Itinerary

-08:00 AM: our tour guide and driver will pick you up at the Chan May port and start the Hue Shore Excursions Tour 1 Day with Vietnam Shore Excursions.
-You will have a wonderfull chance to admire many beautiful landscapes and views along the way to Hue City.
+08:00 AM: our tour guide and driver will pick you up at the Chan May port and start the Hue Shore Excursions Tour Full Day with Vietnam Shore Excursions.
+You will have a wonderful chance to admire many beautiful landscapes and views along the way to Hue City.

 Our first activity of the Hue Shore Excursions Tour will begin by a boat trip along the Perfume River.
 You will have a great chance to enjoy the tranquil atmosphere and peaceful sceneries along the bank sides of the river.
 Keep doing the Shore Excursions to Hue, we will get off the boat and take a visit at the Thien Mu Pagoda which is featured in various songs and poems about Hue and known as the oldest pagoda in the city.
 Get more knowledge about its historic stories as well as admire ancient architectural structures of the octagonal tower, and the natural setting of the bonsai garden.

-Continuing the Private Shore Excursions from Chan May Port to Hue, you will be transferred to visit the Citadel where the Nguyen Dynasty built many constructions of Flag Tower, Five Phoenix Pavilion, Thai Hoa Palace, Nine Urn Dynasties, etc. Have lunch at a local restaurant.
+Continuing the Private Hue Shore Excursions from Chan May Port, you will be transferred to visit the Hue Citadel where the Nguyen Dynasty built many constructions of Flag Tower, Five Phoenix Pavilion, Thai Hoa Palace, Nine Urn Dynasties, etc. Have lunch at a local restaurant.